RuiqianLuo/quant-alpha-project/README.md

 - turnover is measured as total absolute change in portfolio weights
 - transaction cost is `turnover * transaction_cost_bps / 10000`

-This is a simplified assumption and should be treated as a teaching tool, not a full market impact model.
+This is a simplified assumption and should be treated as a basic educational approximation, not a market-impact model.

 ## Evaluation Metrics